 - HTTPS encryption secures the connections from the source Git to the Config Server instances.

-Service Registry for PCF provides an implementation of the Service Discovery pattern, based on NetflixOSS Eureka.
+Pivotal Service Registry provides an implementation of the Service Discovery pattern, based on NetflixOSS Eureka.
 This is one of the key tenets of a microservice-based architecture.
 Why?
 Manual configuration of each client or service is difficult, often proving brittle in production.
 Instead, use Service Registry to dynamically discover and call registered services.

 - First, a client registers with the Service Registry.
 The client also provides metadata about itself, like its host and port.